EDUCBA Logo

 AutoCorrect example 1-4

 Once we click on AutoCorrect Options, we will get its box.
 In that, go to the AutoCorrect tab.
-Now we can search our word FUTHER in the replace box, or we can scroll up and down to see whether our desired word has already been added or not.
+Now we can search our word FUTHER in the replace box or scroll up and down to see whether our desired word has already been added.
 As that word was not AutoCorrected, so we can add it here.
-For that, in replace box type word FUTHER and replace it with FURTHER, which is the correct word as shown below.
+For that, in replace box, type the word FUTHER and replace it with FURTHER, which is the correct word, as shown below.
 After that, click on Add button to add that word to the dictionary.

 AutoCorrect example 1-5

-Once we click on Add, we will see that word is added in the list at the bottom.
+Once we click on Add, we will see that word is added to the list at the bottom.
 Now click on OK to exit.

 AutoCorrect example 1-6

 Now let’s test it by typing the same sentence again.
-As we can see below, we typed FUTHER again, and once we add space, it automatically gets corrected.
+As we see below, we typed FUTHER again, and once we added space, it automatically got corrected.

 AutoCorrect example 1-7

-By this, we can add those words in the excel dictionary, which we often type incorrectly.
+By this, we can add those words to the Excel dictionary, which we often type incorrectly.

 For more formatting, we can select more options from the Excel Options window, as shown below.